gudrunhe/secdec/doc/source/gettingstarted.rst

     mass_symbols = ['msq']

-Then the function :func:`loop_package <pySecDec.loop_integral.loop_package>` is called.
-It will perform the algebraic sector decomposition steps and create a package containing the C++ code for the numerical evaluation.
-It will create a folder called box1L and allows to define parameters controlling the numerical part
+Next, the function :func:`loop_package <pySecDec.loop_integral.loop_package>` is called.
+It will create a folder called ``box1L``.
+It performs the algebraic sector decomposition steps and writes a package containing the C++ code for the numerical evaluation.
+The argument `requested_order` specifies the order in the regulator to which the integral should be expanded.
-(for a complete list of possible options see  :func:`loop_package <pySecDec.loop_integral.loop_package>`).
+For a complete list of possible options see  :func:`loop_package <pySecDec.loop_integral.loop_package>`.

 .. code::